jamserv/coursera/data-science/data-scientists-tools/week-3/readme.md

 ## Whats is Data?

-"Data are values of qualitative or quatitative variables, belonging to a set of items"
+"Data are values of qualitative or quatitative variables, belonging to a **set of items**"

+**Set of items:** Sometimes called the population, the set of the objects you are interesed.

+**Variables:**A measurements of characteristic of a items.

+**Qualitative:** Country of origin, sex, treatment

+**Quantitative:** Height, weight, blood presure

+### The data is the second most important thing

+* The most important thing in data science is the question
+* the second most important is the data
+* Ofthen the data will limit or enable the question
+* But having data can't save you if you don't have a question